Important information and Terms of Sale

 Be careful with stone fruit and its leaves (we've fed branches fresh with no problem in the past but not once its wilted) and totally avoid rhodedrendrum, bulbs, avocado, sugar gum and most household garden ornamental if they leak a milky or jelly like sap although there's some exceptions here too.
 For a full list of poisonous plants please please research on the web it is not worth taking the risk of poisoning.
 If your not sure if its safe DON'T FEED IT.
-Stone fruit can cause problems too.

-Bottle babies although very cute are a lot of work and require very dedicated human parents so please be sure you are ready for this commitment before your baby arrives if you chose one of these little ones.
+Bottle babies although very cute are a lot of work and require very dedicated human parents so please be sure you are ready for this commitment before your baby arrives if you chose these little ones.

-Initially when they leave the property most of my little ones will be on approx. 250 to 350ml per feed 3 times a day at a ratio of 1/2 cup of powder to 500ml of water.
+Initially when they leave the property most of my little ones will be on approx. 350ml per feed 3 times a day at a ratio of 1/2 cup of powder to 500ml of water.
 DO NOT OVERFEED YOUR BABY!
 There is no need to exceed 1 litre a day on these little stomachs, if they are still hungry provide browse to help their little tummies get a good start!
 Overfeeding with a bottle, and I assure you most kids with tell you they are still hungry after guzzling their bottles, is the quickest way to cause gut problems which can result in scouring or bloat or DEATH.
 If they are still hungry after their bottle give them some hay, chaff or suitable branches like willow or rose to much on.
 Another vital point is DON'T CHANGE THE MILK FORMULA as it will cause scouring in most cases and make your baby very sick unless done very gradually.
 I feed milk warm erring to the cooler side.
 If you are adamant you want to change the formula, although I don't recommend this - do so very very slowly by adding it to their current mixture and slowly increasing the new feed and decreasing the old.
 NO SUDDEN CHANGES.
 Fresh water must be provided at all times.

 WARNING Venavite pellets must NOT be ingested by any animal other than those with a rumen stomach.
 Dogs, alpacas and poultry are a particular concern so please keep the pellets away from them as it can be fatal, horses cannot eat them either so just make sure you read and follow the instructions on the bag.

-If I encounter a bottle babe with the runs; if scourban is not available I will make a paste from either feed quality dolomite lime, cornflour or crushed white non toxic chalk and add a little water and drench the kid (approx. 1 dessert spoonful of powder) from a syringe.
+If I encounter a bottle babe with the runs; and if scourban is not available I will make a paste from either feed quality dolomite lime, cornflour or crushed white non toxic chalk and add a little water then drench the kid (approx. 1 dessert spoonful of powder) from a syringe.
 If this doesn't fix the problem after missing a milk feed I will remove the milk for 24 hours and feed with Vytrate (electrolytes) served warm and mixed to the instructions on the sachet or bottle and then repeat the drench.
 If their poo doesn’t become more solid by the following day please contact me or seek vet assistance as babies can go downhill very quickly if they become dehydrated and when babies get stressed which can sometimes occur with change of home/surroundings it can sometimes cause coccidosis which requires prompt antibiotic treatment to successfully treat by a vet.
 Taking a sample of their poo will quickly ascertain if this is what the baby is facing.
 Please don't hesitate to contact me if you have any concerns with your baby, I will do my best to help.
-I have also added small amounts of slippery elm to the bottle with some success but find the chalk works much better but scourban is my first choice if available.
-Probiotics such as yogurt or the specific pastes for goats can also be helpful.
+I have also added small amounts of slippery elm to the bottle with some success but find the chalk works much better.
+Scourban is my first choice if available though.
+Probiotics such as yogurt or specific probiotic pastes for goats can also be helpful.